Table of Contents

 How to Monitor Your Credit as an Authorized User

-If you’re an authorized user eager to build credit, it can be helpful to monitor your credit report to make sure your activity is being accurately reported.
-You can retrieve a free copy of your credit report each year from all three credit bureaus — Experian®, TransUnion®, and Equifax® — through AnnualCreditReport.com.
+If you’re an authorized user eager to build credit, it can be helpful to monitor your credit reports to make sure your activity is being accurately reported.
+You can get free weekly copies of your credit reports from the three credit bureaus — Experian®, TransUnion®, and Equifax® — through AnnualCreditReport.com.

-It’s also important for both the authorized user and the primary cardholder to be cautious and mindful about how their activity can affect one another’s credit, which is something credit monitoring can help keep in check.
+It’s also important for both the authorized user and the primary cardholder to be cautious and mindful about how their activity can affect one another’s credit.
 Irresponsible credit usage by either party can have implications for the credit of both the primary cardholder and the authorized user.

 The Takeaway